apiflask/apiflask/docs/usage.md

     Be sure to always set the `status_code` argument in `@output` when you want to use a non-200 status code.
-If there is a mismatch, the `status_code` passed in `@output` will be used in OpenAPI spec, while the actual response will use the status code you returned in the end of the view function.
+If there is a mismatch, the `status_code` passed in `@output` will be used in OpenAPI spec, while the actual response will use the status code you returned at the end of the view function.

 ## Use `@doc` to set up OpenAPI Spec